 We have more where this came from!
 Get access to the full SLP Solution Curriculum when you become a member!

 How to Use:

 Click the skill that you’d like to expand.
 You’ll find our task analysis of the steps you can follow in therapy to teach that skill.
-You’ll also find sample text to include in yoru goal writing.
-To get detailed therapy activities for each step below, please join our membership program to get access to the full Therapy Activity Database.
+You’ll also find sample text to include in your goal writing.
+To get detailed therapy activities for each step below, please join our membership program to get access to the full SLP Solution Curriculum.

 - Sound in Isolation: Student will produce the target sound in isolation (by itself, not in a word or with other sounds)

 - Sound in Syllables: Student will produce the target sound in non-sense syllables

 - Sound in Words: Student will produce the target sound in all positions of single words (beginning of the word, middle of the word, and end of the word)